dogweather/forkful/content/en/rust/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Rust involves creating automated checks to ensure your code performs as expected.
-Programmers do this to catch bugs early, facilitate refactoring, and maintain code quality over time.

 ## How to:
 Rust's built-in test framework supports unit, integration, and documentation tests without the need for external libraries.
 Tests are annotated with `#[test]`, and any function annotated as such is compiled as a test.

 ### Writing a Unit Test:
 Place unit tests in the module they're testing using a `tests` sub-module marked with `#[cfg(test)]` to ensure they're only compiled when testing.

 ```rust